Mimoosa/group1-cm3/self-assessment-fe.md

 - User Experience: Improved the overall user experience by ensuring a smooth transition to the login page after logging out.
 - Security Enhancement: Prevented unauthorized access to restricted pages after logout, enhancing the security of the application.

+### Self-Grading:
+- Functionality: 10/10 - The navigation works as intended, redirecting users to the login page after logging out.
+- Code Quality: 9/10 - The code is clean and readable, with clear logic and meaningful variable names.
+- Performance: 9/10 - The code performs well with the current requirements, with minimal impact on performance.
+- Security: 10/10 - The navigation enhances security by ensuring users are redirected to the login page after logging out.
+- User Experience: 10/10 - The interface is more intuitive, providing a smooth transition after logging out.